 In a special column for Trusteeship magazine, Rick stated that "Getting governance right…must be a heightened priority for board members and top administrators.
 Failure of boards to attend to the business of their business is not acceptable."
 His leadership emphasizes those values in institution governance which are increasingly central to the success of higher education.

-Rick, a graduate of the George Washington University, from which he also holds an MPA, serves on the governing board of Spelman College.
+Rick, a graduate of the George Washington University, from which he also holds an MPA, serves on the governing boards of Spelman College and the American University of Iraq.
 He previously served on the governing boards of Virginia State University, and the University of Charleston (West Virginia).
 He received an honorary doctorate of law from the University of Charleston in 2007.
-Rick and his wife, Fran, make their home in Fairfax, VA; they are the proud grand-parents of one grand-daughter.
+Rick and his wife, Fran, make their home in Fairfax, VA; they are the proud grandparents of one granddaughter.